Flavobacterium-1 RNA motif

-The Flavobacterium-1 RNA motif is a conserved RNA structure that was discovered by bioinformatics.
+The Flavobacterium-1 RNA motif is a conserved RNA structure discovered by bioinformatics.

 Flavobacterium-1 motif RNAs are found in metagenomic samples from the environment, and only one example of this motif is present in a classified organism.
 This organism is Flavobacterium sp.
 SCGC AAA160-P02, which belongs to the bacterial phylum Bacteroidota.

 Flavobacterium-1 RNAs likely function in trans as small RNAs, and do not exhibit a clear association with any type of protein-coding gene.
-Most genes nearby to Flavobacterium-1 RNAs fail to match known conserved protein domains, suggesting that they participate in a poorly studied biological process.
+Most genes near Flavobacterium-1 RNAs fail to match known conserved protein domains, suggesting that they participate in a poorly studied biological process.